amazon-archives/amazon-dsstne/README.md

 * **Multi-GPU Scale**: Training and prediction both scale out to use multiple GPUs, spreading out computation and storage in a model-parallel fashion for each layer.
-* **Large Layers**: Model-parallel scaling enables larger networks than are possible with a single GPU.
+* **Large Layers**: Model-parallel scaling enables larger networks that are possible with a single GPU.
 * **Sparse Data**: DSSTNE is optimized for fast performance on sparse datasets, common in recommendation problems.
 Custom GPU kernels perform sparse computation on the GPU, without filling in lots of zeroes.

 ## Benchmarks
 * scottlegrand@ reported [near-linear scaling with multiple GPUs] on the MovieLens recommendation problem (https://medium.com/@scottlegrand/first-dsstne-benchmarks-tldr-almost-15x-faster-than-tensorflow-393dbeb80c0f#.ghe74fu1q)
 * Directions on how to run a benchmark can be found in [here](benchmarks/Benchmark.md)

 ## Scaling up
 * [Using Spark in AWS EMR and Dockers in AWS ECS ](http://blogs.aws.amazon.com/bigdata/post/TxGEL8IJ0CAXTK/Generating-Recommendations-at-Amazon-Scale-with-Apache-Spark-and-Amazon-DSSTNE)

 ## License
 [License](LICENSE)

 ## Setup
 * Follow [Setup](docs/getting_started/setup.md) for step by step instructions on installing and setting up DSSTNE